varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/UseRecordSourceAsSchema.md

 Determines if the `Record Source` is used as the schema name for Staging- and Persistent Staging Area tables.

-Example: Source table "SalesLT.Product" from the AdventureWorksLT source is staged in table "AWLT.Product".
+Example: Source table `SalesLT.Product` from the AdventureWorksLT source is staged in table `AWLT.Product`.

 This groups source tables from sources in separate schemas